-The History of Genetic Modification of Crops and Are GE Crops the Solution We Need? by Matthew R. Fisher are licensed under CC BY 4.0.
+Are GE Crops the Solution We Need? by Matthew R. Fisher is licensed under CC BY 4.0.
+Modified by Joni Baumgarten.

-Essentials of Environmental Science by Kamala Doršner is licensed under CC BY 4.0.
-Modified from the original by Matthew R. Fisher.

-"Genetically Modified Foods and Social Concerns" by Behrokh Mohajer Maghari and Ali M. Ardekani is licensed under CC BY-NC 4.0.
-Modified from the original by Matthew R. Fisher.
+Atrazine by Wikipedia is licensed CCA-SA 3.0.
+Modified by Joni Baumgarten.
+Accessed 02-26-2023.

+Bt Cotton by Wikipedia is licensed CCA-SA 3.0.
+Modified by Joni Baumgarten.
+Accessed 02-23-2023.

+Genetically Modified Soybean by Wikipedia is licensed CCA-SA 3.0.
+Modified by Joni Baumgarten.
+Accessed 02-23-2023.

+Glyphosate by Wikipedia is licensed CCA-SA 3.0.
+Modified by Joni Baumgarten.
+Accessed 02-26-2023.

+Golden Rice by Wikipedia is licensed CCA-SA 3.0.
+Modified by Joni Baumgarten.
+Accessed 02-23-2023.

+Roundup Ready by Wikipedia is licensed CCA-SA 3.0.
+Modified by Joni Baumgarten.
+Accessed 02-23-2023.

 Progress continues in the fight against hunger, yet an unacceptably large number of people still lack the food they need for an active and healthy life.
 About 795 million people in the world still go to bed hungry every night, and an even greater number live in poverty.
 Poverty is the major driver of food insecurity.
 Improvements in agricultural productivity are necessary to increase rural household incomes and access to available food but are insufficient to ensure food security.

 Food security is essentially built on four pillars: availability, access, utilization and stability.
 Women are crucial in the translation of the products of a vibrant agriculture sector into food and nutritional security for their households.
 They are often the farmers who cultivate food crops and produce commercial crops alongside the men in their households as a source of income.
-Over the past 20 years, a global obesity epidemic has emerged.
-Due to established health implications and rapid increase in prevalence, obesity is now a recognized major global health challenge, and no national success stories in curbing its growth have so far been reported.

 Genetic engineering is the name for methods that scientists use to introduce new traits or characteristics to an organism.
 Advocates say that application of genetic engineering in agriculture has resulted in benefits to farmers, producers, and consumers.
 Critics advise that the risks for the introduction of a GMO into each new ecosystem need to be examined on a case-by-case basis, alongside appropriate risk management measures.

-- 1. Which one of the following is not one of the four pillars of food security?
+1. Which one of the following is not one of the four pillars of food security?

 - A. Availability

 - B. Access

 - C. Utilization

 - D. Transformation

 - E. Stability

-- 2. Which one of the following statements is false regarding selective breeding?
+2. Which one of the following statements is false regarding selective breeding?

-- A. It results in genetic changes in the offspring

-- B. It is anthropogenic

-- C. Is reliant upon modern, lab-based methods

-- D. It can produce new traits over time

-- E. It was responsible for creating many common crops, such as maize (corn)
+- A. It results in genetic changes in the offspring - B. It is anthropogenic - C. Is reliant upon modern, lab-based methods - D. It can produce new traits over time - E. It was responsible for creating many common crops, such as maize (corn)

-- 3. The US National Academy of Sciences, Engineering, and Medicine, along with other organizations such as the American Medical Association, have determined that GE crops...
+3. The US National Academy of Sciences, Engineering, and Medicine, along with other organizations such as the American Medical Association, have determined that GE crops...

 - A. Are safe to consume

 - B. Likely pose a risk to human health

 - C. Pose a serious risk to human health

 - D. Should be banned

-- E. Have not been scientifically studied and therefore they cannot make any recommendations.
+E. Have not been scientifically studied and therefore they cannot make any recommendations.

-- 4. Which one of the following regions has obesity rates that are lower than rates of undernourishment?
+4. Which one of the following regions has obesity rates that are lower than rates of undernourishment?

 - A. Middle East and North Africa

 - B. Latin America and Caribbean

 - C. Europe and Central Asia

 - D. South Asia

-- 5. Potatoes, tomatoes, and tobacco were are developed by humans many thousands of years ago by the genetic modification of wild nightshade species.
+5. Potatoes, tomatoes, and tobacco were are developed by humans many thousands of years ago by the genetic modification of wild nightshade species.
 Specifically, these crops were developed using...

 - A. Selective breeding

 - B. Horizontal gene transfer

 - C. Epigenetics

 - D. Natural selection

 - E. Anthropogenesis